 Upon the occurrence of a risk of undercapitalisation or insolvency, FINMA can take various protective measures, such as a moratorium of claims.
-Further, if needed, FINMA may appoint a trustee in charge of the bank's reorganisation.
+Furthermore, if needed, FINMA may appoint a trustee in charge of the bank's reorganisation.
 The bank is then to propose to FINMA a reorganisation plan with the purpose of protecting the bank's creditors.
 Such a scheme generally aims to recapitalise the bank, for example, through converting debt into equity.

-As a result of the 2008 financial crisis, FINMA was also granted additional powers with a view to increasing the likelihood of successful restructuring of a distressed bank.
-FINMA may:
+With a view to increasing the likelihood of successful restructuring of a distressed bank, FINMA may also:

-- order the transfer of all or part of the bank's activities to a bridge bank; - compel a conversion of certain convertible debt instruments issued by the bank (eg, contingent convertibles) or a reduction (or cancellation) of the bank's equity capital, or both; and - as an ultima ratio, order the conversion of the bank's debt obligations into equity.
+- order the transfer of all or part of the bank's activities to a bridge bank; - compel a conversion of certain convertible debt instruments issued by the bank (eg, contingent convertibles) or a reduction (or cancellation) of the bank's equity capital, or both; and as an ultima ratio, order the conversion of the bank's debt obligations into equity.